-Additional or stand-alone options are plans that cover anything that basic medical coverage does not cover.
+Additional or stand-alone options are health care plans that cover anything that basic medical coverage does not cover.
 These are also called supplemental health insurance.
 They provide additional medical coverage and contribute to other costs not covered by primary insurance plans like copayments and deductibles.
-Supplemental health insurance helps with medical and out-of-pocket expenses.
-They are only sold to people who have basic medical coverage.
+Supplemental health insurance in Texas helps with medical and out-of-pocket expenses.
+It can be purchased as a supplement to major health insurance coverage or as a standalone plan.
 Some examples include dental insurance, vision insurance, and hearing (and hearing-aid) insurance.

 Another additional option is travel health insurance.
 It can be obtained as part of a comprehensive travel insurance coverage or a stand-alone plan.
 International travel health insurance provides health insurance coverage for people traveling out of the country.

-When shopping for a Marketplace (ACA-compliant) insurance plan in Texas, you have the following rights:
+When shopping for a Marketplace health insurance plan in Texas, you have the following rights: